Right-invariant Sobolev metrics of fractional order on the diffeomorphism group of the circle: Well-posedness

-For this we shall use the Hilbert manifold approximation $\{\D{q}\}_{q>3/2}$ of $\DiffS$ and the corresponding results of the previous section.
-The remarkable observation that the maximal interval of existence is independent of the parameter $q$, due to the right-invariance of the spray (cf. Lemma~\ref{lem:noloss}) was pointed out in \cite[Theorem 12.1]{EM1970}.
-This makes it possible to avoid Nash-Moser type schemes to prove Theorem~\ref{thm:smooth_flow}.

-In what follows, we start with a right-invariant metric on $\DiffS$, which inertia operator $A$ is a Fourier multiplier of order $r\ge 1$.
-We suppose further that, for all $q \in (\frac{3}{2}+r,\infty)$, $A$ induces an isomorphism from $\HH{q}$ onto $\HH{q-r}$ and that the mapping

-is smooth.
-Under these assumptions, the metric admits a smooth spray $F_{q}: T\D{q} \to T\D{q}$ (cf. Proposition~\ref{prop:smoothness_spray}) and we can apply the Picard-Lindel\"{o}f theorem.
+is smooth, for $q > 3/2$ and $q-r \ge 0$.
+Under these assumptions, the metric admits a smooth spray $F_{q}$ defined on $T\D{q}$ (c.f. theorem~\ref{thm:smoothness_spray}) and we can apply the Picard-Lindel\"{o}f theorem.
 For each $(\varphi_{0},v_{0})\in T\D{q}$, there exists a \emph{unique non-extendable} solution

 of the Cauchy problem